- Search The Registry

 Black Swan Logo

-*On this date we remember Black Swan Records, the first Black-owned record label in America.
+*On this date in 1921, we clelebrate Black Swan Records, the first Black-owned record label in America.

 In March of 1921, under the laws of the state of Delaware and using about $30,000 in borrowed capital, Harry Herbert Pace organized the Pace Phonograph Corporation, Inc. The company’s first office was his home on West 138th Street, New York.
 Pace did not have an easy time entering the record business.
 White record companies threw up obstacles to keep him out, when he attempted to use a local pressing company, a large white company purchased the plant and would not do business with him.
 He was able to get a local studio to record, but had to send the master to a pressing plant located in Port Washington, Wisconsin.